-"CPFP" refers to Child Protection Focal Point Manager in regional offices, liaison offices, and members country offices
+"CPFP" refers to Child Protection Focal Point Manager in regional offices, liaison offices, and members country offices harm.
+It is the duty of the organisation to protect children from all reasonably foreseeable risk of injury.

 "Director" is an Executive Director of CNCF International or a National Director.